maksha/gracychat/README.md

 ### Verifying the Deployment

-Once deployment is complete, source the updated environment variables and test the deployed API:
+Once deployment is complete, reload the updated environment variables and test the deployed API:

 ```bash
 source .env